bootique/bootique-jersey-client/README.md

       url: "https://bootique.io"
       followRedirects: false
 ```

-Now you can inject `HttpTargets` instance, and use it to access specific
+Now you can inject `HttpTargets` and acquire instances of `WebTarget`
-targets by name:
+by name:
 ```java
 @Inject
 private HttpTargets targets;